 Guiding Principle 5) Grounding Education Principle: Experiential-Service Model – Next Generation Education

 Observing the performance of contemporary educational systems, and a long term view of experiential education and the service (Extension) side of the Land-grant system, we suggest that there is a more dynamic and results oriented model that could be developed and utilized for the RRES (see Diagram 7).
-The
+The main objectives of this model are to connect the project benefactors to real-world learning, and also create a better flow of benefits to the public at large.

 Diagram 7: Depicts the flow of the “Experiential-Service Model, the Next Generation of Education”.